OnepointConsultingLtd/graphrag_kb_server/README.md

 # GraphRag Knowledge Base Engine

-Project with support for multi tennant indexing and search functions to create the knowledge graphs and the embeddings that can be used for GraphRAG.
+Project with support for multi tennant indexing and search functions to create the knowledge graphs and the embeddings that can be used for [GraphRAG](https://github.com/microsoft/graphrag) and [LightRAG](https://github.com/HKUDS/LightRAG).
-It also provides a simple API to expose GraphRAG as an API.
+It also provides a simple API to expose [GraphRAG](https://github.com/microsoft/graphrag) and [LightRAG](https://github.com/HKUDS/LightRAG) as an API.

 The tennant API has three main methods: